 Don’t try to moisturize from the inside out.
 Water sloshing in your stomach does not hydrate your skin.
 Instead, add moisture to your skin.
 This can be as simple as splashing your face with clean water several times a day if you do not wear makeup.
 And whether or not you wear makeup, you can use moisturizer.

 Apply moisturizer to damp, but not dripping, recently cleansed skin.
-Use a water-based or even oil-based moisturizer, never a product made with alcohol.
-Alcohol won’t necessarily kill germs, but it will definitely kill the top layer of cells in your skin, creating debris that can clog pores, and causing irritation that increases the production of skin oils, that can also clog pores.
+Use a water-based or even oil-based moisturizer4, never a product made with alcohol.
+Alcohol won’t necessarily kill germs, but it will definitely kill the top layer of cells in your skin, creating debris that can clog pores, and causing irritation5 that increases the production of skin oils, that can also clog pores.
 Even if you have naturally oily skin, a little moisturizer around the eyes can stop whiteheads and blackheads.

 3. Popping pimples never work.
 Use disinfectant gels instead.

-Popping a pimple may or may not open your skin, but it will definitely force acne bacteria deeper into your skin.
+Popping a pimple may or may not open your skin, but it will definitely force acne bacteria deeper into your skin6.
 Your immune system continues to fight them even when skin has grown over the site of the old pimple, and may create a cyst.

 The way to treat a pimple is to kill excess bacteria and then let your skin do the rest of the work of healing.
 Use the mildest possible benzoyl peroxide product in the morning, starting at 2.5% or less.
-This kills excess bacteria.
+This kills excess bacteria7.
 Then dab the pimple with a clean cotton swab you have soaked in tea tree oil in the evening.
 This gets the red out.
 If you have fair skin, this may be enough, but if you have Asian skin, you also need to use a vitamin E product on the pimple (it’s OK to use at the same time as you use tea tree oil, but not at the same time you use benzoyl peroxide, because the hydrogen peroxide released by benzoyl peroxide will neutralize the vitamin E).
-Vitamin E prevents the formation of a brown spot when the blemish heals.
+Vitamin E prevents the formation of a brown spot8 when the blemish heals.

 4. Popping blackheads does not work, either.
 Use exfoliants to loose the skin around a blackhead so that it comes out on its own.